 The North German Labskaus Recipe has not been originated from the German city Hamburg but it comes from that region, and is very popular in Denmark, Sweden and Norway.
-It is a dish they cooked on the fishing boats when they were on the sea for weeks and months.
-Because on these boats there were no fridges or cooling systems, so they had to use ingredients which were lasting for a long time such as pickled red beet, eggs, potatoes, onions and beef that was cured in a brine and is called corned beef.
+It is a dish they cooked on the fishing boats when they were at sea for weeks and months.
+Because on these boats there were no fridges or cooling systems, so they had to use ingredients which were lasting for a long time such as pickled red beet, eggs, potatoes, onions and beef that was cured in a brine and is called “corned beef”.
 Nowadays we find corned beef canned in super markets.
 But it is originally preserved beef with salt.

 The combination of these ingredients mentioned above make the dish “Labskaus”, which is served with potatoes, fried eggs, herring and pickles.Happy Cooking!

 Hamburg has some restaurants where you can enjoy home cooked Labskaus.
-If you visit Hamburg check out following restaurants taht offer Labskaus on their menus:
+If you visit Hamburg check out following restaurants that offer Labskaus on their menus:

 – Zum alten Lotsenhaus

 – Deichgraf and Hamburger Stube im Hotel Lindner

 1 can corned beef (200-300g)

 1 dash ground all spice (Piment)

 – Peel potatoes, cut in halves, boil them in salt water.
 Peel onions

 – Chop onions fine, saute in butter until they are transparent.